enthusiastic-js/form-observer/DEVELOPMENT_NOTES.md

 However, with this approach, the call to `register` would happen _during_ the initial client-side render (i.e., _before_ the component has mounted and thus _before_ any `form` elements can be observed) and during SSR (where there is no concept of a browser or DOM node at all).
 This means that -- if we _required_ a `form` to be observed before calling `register` -- all calls to `register` would fail during SSR / initial page load, resulting in confusing errors to developers using JS frameworks.

 This is the strongest reason _not_ to require a `form` to be observed before calling `register`.
-And from the aforementioned points, such a decision basically affords little to no harm to the developer.
+And from the aforementioned points, such a decision basically affords no harm to the developer.
 Thus, we decided to allow `register` to be called without a observing a `form` first.

 ### Why Doesn't the Core `FormValidityObserver` Apply the Proper Attributes to Form Fields?